 Tax anticipation notes must mature within the fiscal year in which they were issued.
 The Commonwealth is not permitted to fund deficits between fiscal years with any form of debt.
 Any year-end deficit balances must be funded within the succeeding fiscal year's budget.

 Currently, the Commonwealth has no tax anticipation notes outstanding.
-The fiscal year 2009 budget does not anticipate issuing tax anticipation notes.
+In the last eleven fiscal years, the Commonwealth has not issued any tax anticipation notes.
+The fiscal year 2009 budget does not anticipate the Commonwealth issuing tax anticipation notes.